mui/material-ui/docs/src/pages/guides/typescript.md

 ### Injecting Multiple Classes

-Injecting multiple classes into a component is straightforward possible.
-Take the following code for example: The classes `one` and `two` are both available with type information on the `classes`-prop passed in by `withStyles`.
+Injecting multiple classes into a component is as straightforward as possible.
+Take the following code for example.
+The classes `one` and `two` are both available with type information on the `classes`-prop passed in by `withStyles`.

 ```tsx
 import { Theme, withStyles, WithStyles } from "material-ui/styles";